 read more...

-God is the Source and Giver of wisdom.. and as led by the Holy Spirit, Paul argues logically and unquestionably that man is unrighteous, unprofitable, deceitful, destructive and ungodly by nature.
+God is the Source and Giver of wisdom.
+Paul, as led by the Holy Spirit, argues logically and unquestionably that man is unrighteous, unprofitable, deceitful, destructive, and ungodly by nature.

-Paul continues to explain that the justice of God demands that full payment be made for the sin of every man.. and the wages of sin is death.
-He further testifies that there is only one road to redemption.
-He warns that there is read more...
+Paul continues to explain that the justice of God demands that full payment be made for the sin of every man, and the wages of sin is death.
+He testifies that there is only one road to redemption.
+He warns that there is only one way by read more...

 For three chapters, Paul has been expounding the logical argument that man is a sinner in need of a Saviour.
 Whether Jew or Gentile, bond or free, rich or poor, male or female, everyone is lost in their sins, wallowing in prideful rebellion against their Creator, born dead in trespasses and sins, eternally estranged from God, and in desperate need of a Redeemer.